Grand Island Fire prepares to welcome the new year with a feast

 The firefighters at the Grand Island Fire Protection District are preparing to start the new year with a hearty breakfast.

-As the largest fundraiser of the year for the district, the firefighters prepare a smogus board of breakfast favorites including eggs and bacon, sausage, biscuits and gravy, pancakes, fruit and more each New Year’s Day and open up the station for the community to dine and share some comradery.
+As the largest fundraiser of the year for the district, the firefighters prepare a smorgasbord of breakfast favorites including eggs and bacon, sausage, biscuits and gravy, pancakes, fruit and more each New Year’s Day and open up the station for the community to dine and share some comradery.

 Captain Lance Swift said the department has already begun the process of preparing the annual feast, but will ramp up their efforts on Friday.